AlgoGenesis/C/Sorting Algorithms/Cocktail Sort/README.md

 ## Space Complexity

-The space complexity is O(1) because it only uses a constant amount of additional space for temporary variables during the sorting process.
+The space complexity is O(1) because it only uses a constant amount of additional space for temporary variables during the swapping process.

 ## Advantages

-- Reduces the number of comparisons compared to traditional Insertion Sort by using binary search.
+- More efficient than Bubble Sort for nearly sorted data due to its bidirectional nature.
-- Efficient for small or partially sorted datasets.
+- Simple and easy to implement.

 ## Disadvantages

-- The worst-case performance remains O(n²), making it less efficient for large, unsorted datasets compared to more advanced sorting algorithms like Merge Sort or Quick Sort.
+- The worst-case performance is still O(n²), which makes it inefficient for large datasets.
-- More complex to implement than simple sorting algorithms like Bubble Sort or standard Insertion Sort.
+- It is not a stable sort (equal elements may not preserve their original order).

 ## Conclusion

-Binary Insertion Sort is a simple yet effective sorting algorithm that enhances the Insertion Sort by utilizing binary search.
-While it may not be the best choice for large datasets, it can perform well with small or partially sorted arrays where its efficiency shines.
+Cocktail Sort is a simple and intuitive sorting algorithm that improves upon Bubble Sort by making use of bidirectional traversal.
+While not suitable for very large datasets, it can be a good choice for smaller or nearly sorted arrays where it performs quite efficiently.